PM Modi, KP Sharma Oli jointly inaugurate South Asia's first cross-border pipeline

 This Chhattisgarh minister blames PM Modi for Chandrayaan-2 'failure'

-The pipeline will help in tackling the oil storage problem in Nepal and doing away with transportation of petroleum products through tankers.
+The pipeline will help in tackling the oil storage problem in Nepal and doing away with the transportation of petroleum products through tankers.

 Though the initial cost of the project was estimated to be Rs 275 crore, where the Indian government would inject Rs 200 crore, the Nepal Oil Corporation said that total project cost escalated to almost Rs 325 crore due to the delay.

-The project will start commercial operation by August following the virtual inauguration of the Nepal-India bilateral project by executive heads of the two countries, The Himalayan Times reported
+The project will start commercial operation by August following the virtual inauguration of the Nepal-India bilateral project by executive heads of the two countries, The Himalayan Times reported.